writing advice 1

 Real writers love characters.
 Writers catch fire at the thought of inventing a really interesting person.
 Most writers say that their stories began with a character who leapt up, whole and complete, in their mind's eye, a person with a story that had to be written.
 Writing about your own inner thoughts and feelings, your own daily life, won't get you a Huckleberry Finn or a Holden Caulfield.
 Actually writing fiction will.

 But, you protest, journal-writers are encouraged to create word-sketches of characters, to invent people.
 I say again, baloney.
 Characters-sketches are not characters.
 Characters live in a fully created world with a past and future, they inter-act with other characters, they go through time, they change and are changed by inner motivation and external circumstances.
-What part of writing a character sketch is actually working on a real novel?
+What part of writing a character sketch is the actually working on a real novel?
 Which brings me to:

 2. A plate of spaghetti, all covered with cheese